danBhentschel/techio-linux-fs-101-blockdevice/markdowns/02_lesson/03_formatting.md

 > **NOTE:** The EXT4 filesystem is currently the most commonly used filesystem across all Linux distributions.
 We will talk more about EXT4 in another course.
 (Link TBD)

-Assuming that all went well, your `sda2` partition should now be formatted with EXT4.
+This command should output information about the filesystem created.
+It will tell you about blocks and inodes, UUID, superblock, etc. For now you can ignore this info.
+At this point, your `sda2` partition is formatted with EXT4.
 Let's try that mount command again.
 If you get no error then it was probably successful.
 Check the result with the `lsblk` command.
 Do you see a mountpoint for `sda2` now?
 Let's check the disk space:

 ```
 df -h /mnt